Ada-Developers-Academy/core-unit-1/big-o/big-o-notation.md

 ##### !question

-Arrange the following complexities from worst to best
+Arrange the following complexities from worst to best.

 ##### !end-question